433chowdhury/GameShop/README.md

 # GameShop
-A basic web application showing some functionality
+A basic game store showing some functionality